VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Increase your Strength or Constitution by 1, to a maximum of 20.
 - When a creature attacks you with a melee attack and misses, you can use your reaction to make an attack against them with your shield.
 The damage die for your shield is a d4, and you are considered proficient with it.
 - When you take the Dodge action, your shield adds +4 to your AC instead of +2.

+## Bodyguard [KibblesTasty]

+_Requirement: A reaction ability that protects an ally_

+Your reflexes and techniques safeguard your allies.
+You gain the following benefits:

+- Increase your Strength, Dexterity, or Constitution by 1, to a maximum of 20.
+- After using a reaction ability (such as the Interception Fighting Style, Ancestral Barbarian's _Spirit Shield_, or _Kieron's Barricade_) to protect an ally within 5 feet of you, after the triggering effect takes effect, you can swap places with the ally if the ally is still within 5 feet of you as long as neither of you have a movement speed of 0.
+This movement does not provoke opportunity attacks.

+## Born of the Elements [New]

+You've been exposed to the primordial magic of the Elemental Planes, granting you a measure of control over the natural world around you.
+You gain the following benefits:

+- Increase an ability score of your choice by 1, to a maximum of 20.
+- Whenever you finish a short rest, you can attune yourself to a one of the elemental planes.
+Depending on your choice, you gain access to an ability you can use your bonus action to activate.
+You can use this bonus action a number of times equal to your proficiency bonus, and regain all uses when you finish a long rest.
+  - **Air**: until the end of your turn, you gain a fly speed equal to your walking speed.
+  - **Earth**: you cause the ground within 30 feet of you when you use this ability to tremble and become difficult terrain for 1 minute or until use this bonus action again.
+During that time, you can move across ground that is difficult terrain without spending extra movement.
+  - **Fire**: you surround yourself in a cloud of ash and smoke.
+Until the end of your turn, your movement does not provoke opportunity attacks.
+  - **Water**: you create a forceful blast of water directed at a creature of your choice within 15 feet of you that you can see.
+The creature must succeed on a Strength saving throw (which it can choose to fail) against your spell save DC or be pushed 10 feet away from you.
+The water vanishes immediately after use.

 ## Brutal Killer [New]